 The Loma Linda University Church of Seventh-day Adventists in Loma Linda California, about 70 miles east of Los Angeles, recently added a Wishing Well to their building campaign.

 Doug Welebir, Chairman of the Building Campaign found the Well while searching the web for fund raising ideas.
-Welebir explains, "We decided to break the one-day record of $7,352 that was set by a school.
-In fact, we set a goal of $25,000 and my wife Constance arranged a $12,500 matching fund gift from Fund Raising Committee members and other friends if the congregation would raise another $12,500.
+Welebir explains, "We liked the idea of trying to set the one day record .
+We set a goal of $25,000 and my wife Constance arranged a $12,500 matching fund gift from Fund Raising Committee members and other friends if the congregation would raise another $12,500.
 We decided to incorporate the 'kick-off promotional strategies' posted on the Wishing Well website that encourage churches to use the Well as a focal point for their fundraising.
 Beginning two weeks in advance of the big day, from the platform, with power points, and in the bulletin, we challenged the congregation to break the record.
 We encouraged the kids to hunt for coins in seat cushions and laundry rooms, for Dad's to bring the jars of coins that have been accumulating on their dressers, and others to write checks and donate bills that would be applied to the record attempt.
 The $25,000 goal seemed ambitious, and some on the committee expressed doubts.
 But sometimes, you just have to try, and watch how the Lord will bless your efforts!